AdobeDocs/experience-platform.sv-SE/help/destinations/api/activate-segments-file-based-destinations.md

                             "type": "string",
                             "meta:xdmType": "string",
                             "title": "First name",
-                            "description": "The first segment of the name in the writing order most commonly accepted in the language of the name.
+                            "description": "The first audience of the name in the writing order most commonly accepted in the language of the name.
 In many cultures this is the preferred personal or given name.
 The `firstName` and `lastName` properties have been introduced to maintain compatibility with existing systems that model names in a simplified, non-semantic, and non-internationalizable way.
 Using `xdm:fullName` is always preferable."
                         },
                         "fullName": {
                             "type": "string",